JoshDoody/fsn/coach/faq.md

 The result fee is to ensure that our incentives are aligned throughout our engagement and to help us both share directly in the results.
 Sometimes, a company is very flexible and will significantly improve their offer through negotiation.
 Sometimes they are inflexible and their first offer is also their best offer.
 We cannot know which case applies to your offer until we negotiate, and the result fee enables us to work together knowing that we will share in the result.

 You keep 90% of the negotiated first-year compensation improvement, and I collect the remaining 10%.

+You keep 100% of the negotiated improvement after the first year.

 If the company does not budge on their offer when we negotiate, I don’t collect any result fee.